⚠️ Before Starting ⚠️

 Select the Creator's Facebook Page you will be running whitelisted ads through.

-Important: This should be the same Creator who created the content you are whitelisting.
+Important: When selecting the Facebook page, this should be the page of the creator who created the content you are whitelisting.

 STEP 7: Click "Complete" and Send to Ads Manager!